PixelPockets/Unity-2D-Collider-Handle-Editor/README.md

 These files allow you to edit the scale of Unity's 2D collider handles.

 NOTE: THESE FILES MUST BE PLACED IN AN "EDITOR" FOLDER.
 MAKE SURE ColliderEditModeManager IS INCLUDED.
-THIS FILE IS NECESSARY FOR THIS TO FUNCTION
+THIS FILE IS NECESSARY FOR THIS TO FUNCTION.

+NOTE: USING THESE FILES WILL REMOVE UNITY'S DEFAULT 2D COLLIDER EDITING TOGGLE.

 How to use -